-Locations from 41 bears collected between 2016-2023, collars not equally distributed across area collared bears will be monitored to assess crossing rates and habitat use before and after fencing.
+Locations from 35 bears collected between 2016-2024, collars not equally distributed across area

+Figure 17: Grizzly bear telemetry data collected between 2016-2023 in the Elk Valley.
+These data have been used to inform placement of crossing structures.
+As the fencing continues, collared bears will be monitored to assess crossing rates and habitat use before and after fencing.
 Note that the map does not accurately display the intensity of bear use/crossings because collars are not randomly distributed in relation to animal density.
 Lamb et al. (in review) has more details on this collaring project.